ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 Because of the amount of npm packages available to support Google Maps development in React and the overall strength of the developer community around this platform, we made the design decision to continue working with Google Maps.

+### Stage II: Forum page
-Stage II: We then made design decisions regarding the Forum tab of our webapp.
+We then made design decisions regarding the Forum tab of our webapp.
 We discussed which categories of posts users should be able to create.
 There were two different visions of how the Forum page could be set up:

 Either
 <img width="1048" alt="Screen Shot 2021-05-28 at 12 28 51 AM" src="https://user-images.githubusercontent.com/28207372/119946625-af557d80-bf4b-11eb-8599-17adf6798fbb.png">